A guide to investment leverage in its many forms: debt, margin, options and futures.

 When it comes to the power of investment leverage, the ancient Greek mathematician Archimedes put it best: “Give me a lever long enough and a fulcrum on which to place it, and I shall move the world.”

 Leverage, which in investment terms is just a fancy word for “debt,” can indeed move worlds of money if used properly.

 Keep in mind, though, that investment leverage is not for the faint of heart, nor for neophyte investors who don’t fully understand what they’re doing.
 Just as leverage can multiply your gains in a short amount of time, it can do the same in reverse, and trap you in a dizzying downward spiral of fast losses.

-Investment leverage comes in many forms: debt, margin, options and futures are the most common manifestations.
-Here’s a basic guide, with a candid examination of the pros and cons of each tactic:
+Here’s a basic guide to the many manifestations of investment leverage (debt, margin, options and futures, etc.) with a candid examination of the pros and cons of each tactic: